nsitu/3D-mirror/README.md

 Track the user's head movements with ML5 / facemesh and mirror them onto a textured 3D mesh with p5js and WebGL

 # Overview
--Made with p5js, WebGL, and ml5
+- Made with p5js, WebGL, and ml5
--Inspiration via a 2020 project by Rowan Abraham & Arash Nouri (thank you!)
+- Inspiration via a 2020 project by Rowan Abraham & Arash Nouri (thank you!)
--Displays a textured 3D mesh with p5js and WebGL -Tracks XYZ rotation of user's face via webcam and ML5 facemesh -Maps user's head movements onto 3D mesh
+- Displays a textured 3D mesh with p5js and WebGL
+- Tracks XYZ rotation of user's face via webcam and ML5 facemesh
+- Maps user's head movements onto 3D mesh

 # Overview
 While hiking in Ontario I encounter landmarks of stacked stones marking the way.
 They remind me that I share the trail (and the land itself) with others: those who came before and those who will follow after.
 In particular they invite an awareness of inuksuk and innunguaq as enduring Inuit symbols.